“If we are forever yearning for ‘more,’ we are forever discounting what is offered.

-Next, I enlist the boys in “giving back” to the kitchen which has provided three meals a day and countless snacks all summer long.
+Next, I enlist the boys in “giving back”–To the kitchen which has provided three meals a day and countless snacks all summer long.
 Aidan scrubs the cabinet doors and Lloyd does the counters.

-As the boys work, inadequacy takes hold of me again with thoughts of what we might be doing instead… hiking, canoeing, miniature golfing, taking in a matinee, enjoying a leisurely lunch out…
+As the boys work, inadequacy takes hold of me again with thoughts of what we might be doing instead… Hiking, canoeing, miniature golfing, taking in a matinee, enjoying a leisurely lunch out…

-Maybe it’s time to follow the advice that I give to mothers and teachers as seasons end: Shift from goals to gratitude.
+Maybe it’s time to follow the advice that I give to mothers and teachers as each season ends: